World's biggest tech show searching for "wow"

 LAS VEGAS The world's biggest technology trade show will feature razor-thin laptops, powerful new smartphones and fancy flat-screen TVs, but talk in the cavernous halls of the Consumer Electronics Show, which kicks off on Monday night, may focus on whether the show itself has a long-term future.

-Apple Inc (AAPL.O), which has set the agenda in consumer electronics for the past decade, does not even attend the show.
-Microsoft Corp (MSFT.O), desperately trying to catch up, is making this show its last.
+Apple Inc, which has set the agenda in consumer electronics for the past decade, does not even attend the show.
+Microsoft Corp, desperately trying to catch up, is making this show its last.
 It has been a few years since Las Vegas-based CES had the "wow" factor.

 "There's a lot of hype.
 The promise exceeds the deliverable a lot," said Todd Lowenstein, portfolio manager at HighMark Capital Management, which owns several technology stocks.
 "I take an interest in it only to the extent that there's market-moving information that comes out of there, which I find is rare."